SungHoHong2/DPDK-Experiment/pingpong-experiment/README.md

 ### Comparing the throughput with the TCP pingpong
 - only comparing the offset of the data
+- it is proven that 'strlen()' only counts the length of the cha value '*'

 ```c
 // example of counting the char length
 char send_data[100];